imagelessthought/imageless-mainroad/content/blog/github-announcement.md

 ---
-title: "Github for Development and Version Control"
+title: "Get Started with Github and Github Pages"
-subtitle: "Learn about using GitHub Pages for Web Development."
+subtitle: "Learn how to use GitHub and create a website using Github Pages."
 layout: single-post
-date: 2023-10-12
+date: 2023-12-15
 categories:
   - "Web Frameworks"
   - "Git"